Apologies to everyone who tried to watch the livestream—technical issues. Here is the audio:

 This article is found in The Bulwark, popular magazine published by the Scottish Reformation Society.
 To read it more easily, you will likely need to download and rotate view.

 I try to avoid promoting my own sermons very often.
-But after giving a short series on the doctrine of hell, I continued with a second short series on the subject of biblical, Reformed church growth, something very near my heart.
+But after giving a short, three-part series on the doctrine of hell, I continued with a second short series on the subject of biblical, Reformed church growth, something very near my heart.
 Specifically, I spoke from Matthew 16:18 about building up the church from within by training up, winning over, and thus retaining our baptized, covenant children.
 We must promote and encourage Christian child-bearing and so helping populate the (visible) Kingdom through these “federally holy” sinners, a mission field in its own right.
+(More on that subject here.)
 Then, I laid out in the final messages a call and battleplan for aggressive, local and regional missions.
 As Prof. Murray said when personally engaging in church-planting in New England, we must “go where the people are, not where you hope they will come.”

-As we are planted in southern New England and are involved in a church plant in New Jersey, I call us to pray earnestly and labor believingly for the extension of confessional Presbyterianism here in our northeastern “Samaria.”
+I have been serving in New England and now New Jersey for 18+ years.
+Let us pray earnestly and labor believingly for the extension of confessional Presbyterianism here in our northeastern “Samaria.”
 It may be spiritually ‘rocky soil,’ but God can create sons of Abraham from these stones.
 He did it before!
 If things go from bad to worse, a strategic retreat is possible.
 But let us not give up the Messiah’s ground without a fight!
 And who knows?
 Perhaps the Lord will make this “desert to blossom as the rose” again, and restore the pure worship of our godly Puritan forbears.

-Do you live in the northeast — in New England, New York, or New Jersey?
+Do you live in the northeast—in New England, New York, or New Jersey?
 Are you committed to the old paths of the Puritans and Presbyterians?
 Do you long for a Third Great Awakening today?
 Would you be interested in hosting special meeting in your area?
-Please get in touch with me at 515-783-5637 or mjives dot refparish at gmail dot com.
+Please get in touch with me at 515-783-5637 or michael@reformedparish.com.
+[Note, 7/25/24: we would seek to do so in a collaborative way with area NAPARC and other more faithful churches, where possible.]

 And if you don’t live in the northeast, would you pray for us?
 And maybe even consider joining us, if Providence opens a door?

-old-door-knocker“Behold, I have set before thee an open door, and no man can shut it” (Rev. 3:8).
+“Behold, I have set before thee an open door, and no man can shut it” (Rev. 3:8).

 I do door-to-door evangelism and actually believe in it – in 2018.
 In making that admission, I suppose I should feel like Sarah Sanders trying to tap-dance around a newly minted presidential tweet.
 But I simply don’t.